 The price tag on this type of project will depend on a range of factors, including materials, style, size, number needed, and the cost of installation.

 Count on a bill of thousands.

-Of the three, vinyl windows are the most popular choice.
-The average cost of a double-hung, double-pane vinyl window, including installation, is $400 to $650, HomeGuide says.
+Window frames are commonly made of wood, vinyl, metal, or fiberglass.
+Of those, vinyl windows are the most popular choice.
+The average cost of a double-hung, double-pane vinyl window, including installation, is $400 to $2,000, HomeGuide says.

-Vinyl windows typically last for 30 years, never need to be painted, and are easy to clean.
-Compared with their cheaper cousin, aluminum, vinyl windows excel when it comes to insulation and improving energy efficiency, and will not rust.
+Vinyl windows typically last for 30 years, don’t need to be painted, and are easy to clean.
+Compared with their cheaper cousin, aluminum, vinyl windows excel when it comes to insulation and improving energy efficiency, and they will not rust.

 Wood windows can lend a classic look.
-Expect to pay $700 to $1,000, including installation, according to HomeGuide.
+Expect to pay more — around $800 to $3,800, including installation, according to HomeGuide.
 Wood windows tend to be harder to maintain than vinyl windows, given that the paint can peel or the wood can start to rot if it gets wet.

 When Should I Replace My Windows?

 If you’re thinking about replacing your windows, consider these questions.
 First, do your windows show any damage?
 Are they drafty, or have you noticed an increase in your electrical bills in the winter when the heat is on, or in the summer when the air conditioning is on?

 Is there frequent moisture buildup on the outside of the glass, or is moisture trapped between layers of glazing, signaling leaky seals?
 Can you hear too much noise outside?
 Are you ready for a new look?